 This is a crucial part of your ability to live a healthy and happy life.
-Being able to love yourself, no matter what may be happening in your life is always going to be important to be able to enjoy your life.
+Being able to love yourself, no matter what may be happening in your life, will always be important to enjoy your life.
 Being too full of yourself is not a healthy type of love, but neither is putting yourself down too much.
-It's important to have a sense of belief in yourself and your abilities, status, and accomplishments that is balanced.
-Finding this balance can sometimes be difficult, but it relates to self-esteem, self-confidence, and overall physical health as well.
+It’s important to have a sense of belief in yourself and your abilities, status, and accomplishments that is balanced.
+Finding this balance can sometimes be difficult, but it relates to self-esteem, self-confidence, and overall physical health.

-If you struggle with self-love or any of the other types of love, you may want to seek out professional help to work towards a healthier future for yourself.
-Getting professional help can allow you to express your thoughts and feelings comfortably and healthily and will allow you to start forward toward a healthy and happy future as well.
-Whether you are currently in a relationship, just getting out of one, looking for something or just focusing on your wellbeing, it's important to speak with a professional to find out more about the different types of love and how they affect you.
+If you struggle with self-love or any other type of love, you may want to seek professional help to work towards a healthier future for yourself.
+Getting professional help can allow you to express your thoughts and feelings comfortably and healthily and allow you to start a healthy and happy future.
+Whether you are currently in a relationship, just getting out of one, looking for something, or just focusing on your wellbeing, it’s important to speak with a professional to find out more about the types of love and how they affect you.

 ReGain is one way that you can reach out to a professional that you can feel comfortable with.
-With this service, you can get online and connect with a therapist or other mental health professional that's located anywhere in the country without regards to their physical location (or yours).
-Then, you just set up your appointment and sign in to your online account when it's time.
-Just like that, you're connected, and you can have your session without ever having to leave your home.
+With this service, you can get online and connect with a therapist or other mental health professional located anywhere in the country without regard to their physical location (or yours).
+Then, you just set up your appointment and sign in to your online account when it’s time.
+Just like that, you’re connected, and you can have your session without ever having to leave your home.